gandolfatto/UltracoldAtomTransport/README.md

   - Perform the simulation with run_MC_sim() --> returns the positions + velocities of each atom at each time step of the simulation.

 ## Pending Updates
+### Major
   - Focus-tunable lenses (i.e, implementing lenses with time-dependent focal length).
   - New beam profiles (Bessel beams, high-order TEM Gaussian beams, etc.).
   - New ramping profiles.
   - Simulated Zener-tunneling due to suppressed trap depth in accelerated lattices.
+### Minor
-  - Simulated parametric heating due to intensity noise fluctuations.
+  - Simulated parametric heating due to intensity noise fluctuations along transverse axis.
+  - Simulated loss due to spontaneuous emission (less important in far-off resonant traps)